suellab/suellab.github.io/_pages/people.md

 Current: RBC Life Sciences

 ## Staff
+### Samantha Hammack
+Current: DVM student at the University of Illinois College of Veterinary Medicine

 ### My Pham (Doug)
 Current: Student at the Skaggs School of Pharmacy, University of Colorado